-(LXV) = Plan Amendment by Ordinance No. 2020-38 on October 27, 2020
+(LXXVI) = Plan Amendment by Ordinance No. 2022-27 on June 28, 2022

 - (XXX) The maximum amount of commercial uses allowed at Activity Center #14 (Goodlette-Frank Road and Golden Gate Parkway) is 45 acres; the balance of the land uses shall be limited to non-commercial uses as allowed in Mixed Use Activity Centers. - (XV) 3.
 The location and configuration of all land uses within a Master Planned Activity Center shall be compatible with and related to existing site features, surrounding development, and existing natural and manmade constraints.
 Commercial uses shall be oriented so as to provide coordinated and functional transportation access to major roadways serving the Activity Center, and functionally related or integrated with surrounding land uses and the planned transportation network. - (XV) 4.
-Adjacent properties within the Activity Center that are not under the unified control of the applicant shall be considered and appropriately incorporated (i.e. pedestrian, bicycle and vehicular interconnections) into the applicant's Master Plan. - (XLIV) New Mixed Use Activity Centers may be proposed if all of the following criteria are met and an amendment is made to delineate the specific boundaries on the Future Land Use Map series for Mixed Use Activity Centers: - the intersection around which the Mixed Use Activity Center is located consists of an arterial and collector road, or two arterial roads, based upon roadway classifications contained in the Transportation Element. - the Mixed Use Activity Center is no closer than two (2) miles from any existing Mixed Use Activity Center, as measured from the center point of the intersections around which the existing and proposed Mixed Use Activity Centers are located. - market justification is provided demonstrating the need for a Mixed Use Activity Center at the proposed location.
+Adjacent properties within the Activity Center that are not under the unified control of the applicant shall be considered and appropriately incorporated (i.e. pedestrian, bicycle and vehicular interconnections) into the applicant's Master Plan. - (XLIV) New Mixed Use Activity Centers may be proposed if all of the following criteria are met and an amendment is made to delineate the specific boundaries on the Future Land Use Map series for Mixed Use Activity Centers: - the intersection around which the Mixed Use Activity Center is located consists of an arterial and collector road, or two arterial roads, based upon roadway classifications contained in the Transportation Element. - the Mixed Use Activity Center is no closer than two (2) miles from any existing Mixed Use Activity Center, as measured from the center point of the intersections around which the existing and proposed Mixed Use Activity Centers are located.